DalSoft/DalSoft.Configuration/README.md

 # DalSoft.Configuration

 The simplest .NET configuration that could possibly work (30 lines of code).
-Use Json in your .NET .config files.
+Use Json in your .NET config files.
 Use simple POCO classes for all your config.

 Works with: